- Here’s how to disable QUIC in Chrome, Edge, and other Chromium browsers, plus two other alternative methods to try out.

 Internet connectivity errors are hard to diagnose, everyone knows that.
 One of the latest problems I’ve had is tied to a cryptic ERR_QUIC_PROTOCOL_ERROR message that showed up in my Edge browser.

 I immediately tried Chrome, my second browser, and the problem persisted.
-A router reboot didn’t work, nor did a Windows restart, even if restarts can sometimes work.
+A router reboot didn’t work, nor did a Windows restart, even if restarts can sometimes do wonders for Microsoft’s OS.

 Does this problem seem familiar to you?
 Here are three things you can try to fix ERR_QUIC_PROTOCOL_ERROR errors.